zhibailin/MasteringEnglish/README.md

 ### Money is how we transfer wealth
 Money is how we transfer wealth.
 Money __is__ social credits. it's the ability to have credits and __debits__ of other people's time.

+If I do my job right and create value for society, society says,"Oh, thank you.
+We __own you something__ in the future for the work that you did.